NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.

 How much energy the earth absorbs and radiates per day seems to be a closely guarded secret.
-Clearly, they are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.
+Clearly, absorption and radiation are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.

-Procedures
--

-Analysis
--

-Feedback
+AARS
 -